7 Tips for Acing a Video Interview

 Knowing the answers to logistics can help bring more confidence to the video interview.

-1. Practicing to Make Perfect
+1. Practice to Make Perfect

-• Dialing in to scheduled calls
+• Dialing into scheduled calls

 • Checking the audio and the camera